citp/privacy-policy-historical/t/th/the/theiapolis.com.md

-> *The following text is extracted and transformed from the theiapolis.com privacy policy that was archived on 2015-03-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150316031339id_/http%3A//www.theiapolis.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theiapolis.com privacy policy that was archived on 2015-10-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151007160501id_/http%3A//www.theiapolis.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy -Theiapolis

 Theiapolis respects privacy of Internet Users and does not collect personally identifying information without the Internet User's permission.

-However you should know that third parties may be placing and reading cookies on your browser, or using web beacons to collect information, in the course of ads being served.
+However you should know that third parties may be placing and reading cookies on your browser, or using web beacons to collect information, in the course of ads being served. (see: Cookies)

 This policy applies to the web site <http://www.theiapolis.com/> ("Theiapolis") and all its sub-domains.
 The full text of our privacy is available on the Web at: <http://www.theiapolis.com/privacy.html>.